 Reintroducing grizzly bears into the wild can be a dangerous gig.

-The man in the above photo from 1987 knows all about that.
+The man in the above photo knows all about that.

 According to Field & Stream, Montana State Game Warden Louis Kis was attempting to relocate an adult grizzly bear that was captured for killing a cow on an Indian reservation in Kalispell, Montana.
 Before it was released, the bear was tranquilized, tagged and fitted with a radio collar and driven out to Montana’s Bob Marshall Wilderness in the back of a pickup truck.
 Photographer Richard P. Smith accompanied Kis and his fellow rangers on the relocation mission.